vardhireddy/Sample-Project/README.md

-This is a data catalog fork repo
+This is a data catalog repo for deep learning